All Episodes

 This is T-Boon's idea.

-This measure would authorize the sale of five billion dollars in general fund bonds to provide alternative energy rebates and incentives, but by the time the principal in interest is paid off, it would squander at least 9.8 billion dollars in taxpayer money on Pickens' self-serving natural gas agenda.
+But by the time the principal and interest is paid off, it would squander at least $9.8 billion in taxpayer money on Pickens' self-serving natural gas agenda.

-And T Boone's plan is not right because T-Bone is investing in the very thing that he wants subsidies for it is going to lead to him getting even richer while we pay the freight, and this is not right.
+And that T-Boone's plan is not right because T-Boone is investing in the very thing that he wants subsidies for.

-Well, I don't think this is excuse me, totally accurate.
+Well, I don't think this is, excuse me, totally accurate.

-But why do we not get these kind of stories about Al Gore, who is in and he plainly asks people to invest in the things that he has invested in.
+But why do we not get these kind of stories about Al Gore, who is in, and he plainly asks people to invest in the things that he has invested in.

-He plainly asks people to send him money, and he's out there scaring people to death or trying to, saying that we've only got ten years.
+And he's out there scaring people to death, or trying to, saying that we've only got 10 years.

 Every time there's a crisis, these Democrats and these liberals come up with a 10-year number.